Consumer Medicine Information

 feeling sick (nausea)

-itchy skin, bruising, mild skin rash or peeling, change in skin colour
+itchy skin, bruising, mild rash or peeling, change in skin colour

 an increased chance of sunburn

-hair loss (sometimes occurs and is usually temporary but in rare cases, has persisted)
+hair loss (usually temporary but has persisted in rare cases)

 changes in hair growth.